ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFoldersAPI.md

 let folderId = 987 // Int | The folder ID.
 let userIdOrGroupId = 987 // UUID | The user or group ID. (optional)
-let filterType = FilterType() // FilterType | The filter type. (optional) let roomId = 987 // Int | The room ID. (optional)
-let excludeSubject = true // Bool | Specifies whether to exclude search by user or group ID. (optional)
+let sharedBy = 987 // UUID | The identifier of the user who shared the folder or file. (optional) let filterType = FilterType() // FilterType | The filter type. (optional) let roomId = 987 // Int | The room ID. (optional) let excludeSubject = true // Bool | Specifies whether to exclude search by user or group ID. (optional)